ralphv/nodetastic/README.md

 * `sessionToSocketIORoomFn(session)` - A function that takes a session object (raw session) and should return a room id for socket.io
 Basically this would be something that identifies your session either uniquely (if you want a room per session).
 Or it can be some session information data such as the logged in user id, in this case all users logged in with the same id will share the same chat room.
-* `socketIoRecieveDataFn(data)` - A function handler that will receive the data sent from the client.
+* `socketIoReceiveDataFn(data)` - A function handler that will receive the data sent from the client.

 __Examples__

-**(will follow)**
+(will follow)

 ### setTemporaryHalt(object)

-If you need to temporary halt all responses and return one data for all, this is the function you use.
+If you need to temporary halt all responses and return one data for all functions.
 It can be data that indicates a temporary state, like server under maintenance.

 __Arguments__